How to safely lift weights when you’re pregnant

-2. You should be used to lifting free weights before your pregnancy – during pregnancy is NOT the time to start a weight training program if you’ve never lifted weights before.
+2. You should be used to lifting free weights before your pregnancy – if you've never lifted a weight before, pregnancy is NOT the time to start.

 3. When doing deadlifts during her pregnancy, Em was lifting 40kg lighter than when she was not pregnant.
 But even if you’re lifting a lot lighter than you usually would, be sure to take extra care using weights – your balance can be off during pregnancy, making you more unsteady.

 4. Don’t over-exert yourself or strain too much.
 Know your limits.

 5. After the first 16 weeks of pregnancy (a few weeks into your second trimester) avoid lifting weights while lying flat on your back.
 After this point you should always be propped up at 45 degrees with support behind your back.

 6. In the last 3 months of your pregnancy (your third trimester), be careful lifting weights over your head.